maurosoft1973/dotnet-pack/README.md

   version:
   # When set, current workspace will be overwritten with the content of the restore cache.
   restoreCacheKey: ''
+  # Duration after which artifact will expire in days.Default is 1.
+  retentionDaysArtifact:
 ```

 ### Outputs